23 of the Best Bakeries in Berlin

 Fine Bagels

-The great-great grandfather of the owner of Fine Bagels decided to move from Warsaw to NYC in 1897 simply because, “The bagels are better.”
-Now relocated in Berlin, and four generations later, their family remains devoted to bagels, and Jewish-American baked pastries.
+The great-great-grandfather of the owner of Fine Bagels decided to move from Warsaw to NYC in 1897 simply because “The bagels are better.”
+Now relocated to Berlin, and four generations later, their family remains devoted to bagels, and Jewish-American baked pastries.
 These are probably the best bagels I’ve had in Berlin, and I find myself returning to this spot again and again.
 Their sea salt rosemary bagel is sooo tasty!

 Warschauer Straße 74 | Friedrichshain